nedzadk/nedzadk.github.io/_posts/2019-12-22-windows-web-development.md

 So as I said after four weeks I am pretty happy with setup*, not a single issue appeared and all my projects work without issues.
 I was able to be productive without thinking much about how to make tools work for me, they just do.

-I am really happy to see where "new" Microsoft is going and excited for 2020 once WSL2 is release to the public.
-I am sure by then it will be a perfect tool for developers out there waiting for good enough alternatives for their MacBooks.
+I am really happy to see where "new" Microsoft is going and excited for 2020 once WSL2 is released to the public.
+I am sure by then it will be a perfect tool for developers out there waiting for proper alternative for their MacOS and MacBook.

 ``` * Dell XPS 7390/13/FHD/16/512/i7 10510U  ```